wizzySmile/SQL-Data-warehouse-Project/README.md

 ### BI: Analytics & Reporting (Data Analytics)

 #### Objective
-Develop SQL-based analytics to deliver detailed insights into:
+Develop SQL-based analytics and Tableau dashboards to deliver detailed insights into:
 - *Customer Behavior*
 - *Product Performance*
 - *Sales Trends*

+SQL is used to generate clean, reliable analytical datasets from the data warehouse, while *Tableau* is used to build interactive dashboards and KPI reports that provide high-level business visibility.

-These insights empower stakeholders with key business metrics, enabling strategic decision making.
+These insights empower stakeholders with key business metrics, enabling *data-driven strategic decision-making*.

 ---